Uncertainty Quantification for Visual Object Pose Estimation: S-Lemma Ellipsoidal Bounds: Related Work

 \section{Related Work}

 \textbf{Object Pose Uncertainty.} There are several popular heuristics for pose uncertainty quantification.
 Ensemble methods~\cite{Shi21arxiv-FastUQPose, Wursthorn24-ensemblePoseUQ} aggregate multiple pose estimates into an approximation of estimator variance.
 Such a strategy has no grounding in the quality of the estimator and thus no statistical guarantees.
 A more precise approach is to discretize the object into particles to track~\cite{Deng19rss-poserbpf} or distinct regions~\cite{Hodan20cvpr-epos} and model uncertainty locally.
-This and other continuous correspondence ambiguity approaches~\cite{Okorn20iros-OrientationDistributions,Haugaard22cvpr-surfemb} are generally used to capture orientation uncertainty in the case of symmetric objects, but still lack guarantees.
+This and other continuous correspondence ambiguity approaches~\cite{Okorn20iros-OrientationDistributions,Haugaard22cvpr-surfemb} are generally used to capture orientation uncertainty in the case of symmetric objects.
+However, they come with no uncertainty guarantees and do not easily translate into explicit uncertainty bounds.
 The most common way uncertainty estimation is integrated into pose estimation pipelines is through learned estimates, which are often used to select the best pose in a multi-hypothesis setting~\cite{Liu24arxiv-poseSurvey, Brachmann16cpvr-UncertaintyPose,Tian20icra-robustPoseRGBD, wen24cvpr-foundationPose, Lin22icra-keypointTracking}.
 Among these works~\cite{Lin22icra-keypointTracking} is most similar to ours, using a neural network to propagate estimated keypoint uncertainty to a pose.
 All of these approaches, however, lack rigorous statistical guarantees.

 We draw on an emerging body of statistically rigorous distribution-free pose uncertainty quantification from conformal prediction~\cite{Shafer08jmlr-TutorialConformal}.
 In particular, Yang and Pavone~\cite{Yang23arxiv-ransag} compute conformal bounds on keypoint error and use a semidefinite relaxation to maximize the pose error consistent with the keypoint bounds.
 Follow-up works improve uncertainty estimation with sample-based inner approximation~\cite{Yang24rss-closure} (thus sacrificing uncertainty guarantees) or simplify to a generalized Chebyshev center problem~\cite{Tang24l4dc-setMembership}.
 A key limitation of these approaches is expressiveness: \cite{Yang23arxiv-ransag, Tang24l4dc-setMembership} fix the shape of the outer bound (\ie consider spherical bounds) and optimize only for scale.
 This hides the effects of scale ambiguity and leads to conservative bounds.
 A simpler approach for fixed uncertainty bound shape is to apply conformal prediction directly to the pose estimate.
 In this paper, we solve a more expressive relaxation that captures scale ambiguities by optimizing directly for the shape of a statistically rigorous outer uncertainty bound.